Yetter History, Family Crest & Coats of Arms

 Yetter is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 It is a name for a gatekeeper.
 The name was originally derived from the Old English word geat, meaning gate.
 It was also sometimes applied to people who lived near a prominent gate.

 The surname Yetter was first found in Gloucestershire.
 Old Hutton in Westmorland was another family seat.
 "Hood-Ridding, an ancient mansion, has belonged for more than two centuries to the family of Yates."

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Yates, Yate, Yeats and others.

-More information is included under the topic Early Yetter Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Yetter Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Yetter family moved to Ireland, but this topic is not covered in this excerpt.
-Another 197 words (14 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 105 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Yetter or a variant listed above:

 Yetter Settlers in United States in the 18th Century